vdz/movie-buff/README.md

 Also some of the code that is repeated handled in a non-consistent way simply because I wanted to show different possible approaches (mentioned in the comments).

-This code wasn't written by AI, but I have worked with AI a lot to help me with the mockes, and other relevant queries.
+This code wasn't written by AI, but I have worked with AI to help me with the mocks, and other relevant queries.

 ### References
 * Design doc I'd used [/docs/Movie Buff design.pdf](<docs/Movie Buff design.pdf>)